Decoding Brazil’s ESG Regulations: What Global Companies Need to Know

 Financial incentives accelerating the curve

 Policy is not only about sticks.
 The National Treasury issued two billion US dollars of sustainable sovereign bonds in 2023, followed by a second transaction in 2024, each oversubscribed more than five times.
 Local exchanges have replicated the momentum.
-B3 reports that green and social labelled issuance doubled again in the first quarter of 2025, giving early movers a cost of capital advantage that can outweigh first mover effort.
+B3 reports that green and social labelled issuance doubled again in the first quarter of 2025, giving early movers a cost of capital advantage that can outweigh first-mover effort.

 Strategic actions that deliver immediate value